DeltaNedas/csgoLyrics/README.md

 ## Simple
 1. Run the program.
 2. Type the lyrics of your song into the terminal.
-3. Hold CTRL + C or CTRL + Z on Windows.
+3. Hit CTRL + C (or CTRL + Z on Windows)then type something, or CTRL + C/Z again to abort..
 4. Copy the output into a cfg file.

 ## Advanced